08 February 2020

 A list of ministers in Prince’s Street from 1670 to 1961, notes that five were Unitarian ministers, but 13 were Trinitarian.
 The House of Lords was told that for many years there were two preachers in the chapel, one Trinitarian and one Unitarian.

-One of the former ministers of the church, the Revd Thomas Dix Hincks (1767-1857) The divisions among Presbyterians become more difficult in Cork when the Revd Thomas Dix Hincks (1767-1857) was appointed to the church and came to be debated in the House of Lords.
+The Revd Thomas Dix Hincks (1767-1857) was one of the former ministers of the church.
+The divisions among Presbyterians become more difficult in Cork when Hincks was appointed to the church and came to be debated in the House of Lords.
 Hincks was a known Unitarian and was appointed an assistant to the Revd Samuel Perrott in Cork.
 However, the Presbytery of Munster refused to ordain him, and eventually he was ordained by the Presbytery of Dublin in 1792.